Published Oct 2011

 Where health and education are interesting aspects of poverty reduction is that unlike income inequalities they should depend on less factors than all this messy market-trade-labor system.
 Technically spending on provision of public services alone is enough to reduce poverty in terms of health and education.

 Truth be told though, educational levels have been improving it’s true, simply not by as much as was expected.
 At least with that improvement came related decrease in poverty.
-Plus the plague of HIV has brought a massive and unexpected burden to health costs and budgets for both African governments and populations - see the following article for more Africa facts about HIV.
+Plus the plague of HIV has brought a massive and unexpected burden to health costs and budgets for both African governments and populations.

 Africa Facts #5: Globalization made poverty worse (in a way)